Fog desert: Ecology

-The species prevalent in fog deserts almost entirely depend on water contained in the fog for their survival.
+The species prevalent in fog deserts depend almost entirely on water contained in the fog for their survival.
 This has led to the development of various structural and behavioral adaptations by organisms to collect water.
-The Stenocara beetle, which lives in the Namib desert, notably climbs sand dunes when the humid wind is blowing from the ocean to access the ambient water.
+The Stenocara beetle, which lives in the Namib desert, climbs sand dunes when the humid wind is blowing from the ocean to access the ambient water.
 An example of plants adapting to the fog desert's climate is the genus Welwitschia which also grows in the Namib desert and grows only two leaves through its life.
 The leaves have large pores to help it absorb water from the fog forming on them.

-People also living in the Namib depend on techniques to collect water from fog.
-A lot of technologies are being developed to help extract water from desert air Fog harvesters are undergoing improvements based on observations of the adaptations of some of the beings in fog deserts like the Stenocara beetle.
+People living in the Namib depend on techniques to collect water from fog.
+A lot of technologies are being developed to help extract water from desert air.
+Fog harvesters are undergoing improvements based on observations of the adaptations of some of the beings in fog deserts like the Stenocara beetle.
 Devices being developed to extract water from air desert use metal-organic framework crystals to capture and hold water molecules when exposed to air flow at night.
 In the morning, air flow is cut and the water collected previous night is then vaporized by exposure to sunlight and then condensed into liquid water when it hits the cooler condenser.